Breast Cancer Awareness

 Breast self-exams are as easy as 1-2-3-4

 If you’ve never done a breast self-exam before, don’t worry— it’s easy and only involves four simple steps.
 You should do a breast self-exam the week following when your period starts since that’s when breast tissue is less likely to be swollen or tender.
-Be consistent about when during your cycle you conduct a breast self-exam so that you can reliably compare results of one exam with another.
+Be consistent about when during your cycle you conduct a breast self-exam so that you can reliably compare the results of one exam with another.

 Step one